-Through its Natural Resource Management Plan (BNL 2016), BNL continues to enhance its Natural Resource Management Program in cooperation with the Foundation for Ecological Research in the Northeast and the Upton Ecological and Research Reserve.
+Resource Management Program for the Lab and the Upton Ecological and Research Reserve.
 The Laboratory also continues to enhance its Cultural Resource Management Program.
-A BNL Cultural Resource Management Plan (BNL 2013a) was developed to identify and manage properties that are determined to be eligible or potentially eligible for inclusion on the National Register of Historic Places.
+A BNL Cultural Resource Management Plan (BNL 2013a) was developed to identify and manage properties that are determined to be eligible for inclusion on the National Register of Historic Places.
 See Chapter 6 for further information about these programs.